-Their new album Machineteeth was recorded live with a full band comprised of members of The Low Anthem and produced by Ben Knox Miller.
+Their second album Machineteeth (2013) was recorded live with a full band comprised of members of The Low Anthem and produced by Ben Knox Miller.

 Now signed to Integrity Records for European releases, Futur Primitif’s first single to be taken from the album was Nuclear Shockwave (INT 037), out on 21st January 2013, which saw support from Steve Lamacq (BBC 6 Music), John Kennedy (XFM) and various regional radio stations.

 Second single, Digital Space, came out in May.
 Watch the video at YouTube – Digital Space.

 “Excellent” John Kennedy, XFM “Exceptional … 5/5” AAA Music